pprunty/pprunty.github.io/posts/nextjs-level-up.md

 artwork: "Dan Williams / Pixabay.com"
 ---

-Efficient caching of backend API queries, lazy loading of data and imports, memoizing React components to avoid unnecessary re-renders, managing authentication states, and ensuring offline accessibility are often overlooked in UI development.
-However, these elements are vital for creating a seamless and engaging user experience that keeps visitors returning to your site.
-This guide delves into advanced techniques to elevate your NextJS project by integrating these essential features.
+During the initial phases of UI development, essential elements of UI design, such as caching, lazy loading, memoization, authentication states, and offline accessibility are often overlooked.
+Yet, these elements are essential for crafting an experience that encourages users to return to your site.
+This guide explores advanced techniques to enhance your NextJS/ReactJS project by incorporating these key features.

 ## Caching Backend Queries with React Query